dividedmind/statistics-done-wrong/power.rst

 right at a red light.
 For many years prior, road designers and civil engineers argued that allowing right turns on a red light would be a safety hazard, causing many additional crashes and pedestrian deaths.
-But the 1973 oil crisis and its fallout spurred politicians to consider allowing right turn on red to save fuel wasted by commuters waiting at red lights.
+But the 1973 oil crisis and its fallout spurred traffic agencies to consider allowing right turn on red to save fuel wasted by commuters waiting at red lights.

 Several studies were conducted to consider the safety impact of the change.
 For example, a consultant for the Virginia Department of Highways and Transportation conducted a before-and-after study of twenty intersections which began to allow right turns on red.
 Before the change there were 308 accidents at the intersections; after, there were 337 in a similar length of time.
-However, this difference was not statistically significant, and so the consultant concluded there was no safety impact.
+However, this difference was not statistically significant, and the consultant indicated this in his report.
+When the report was forwarded to the Governor, the Commissioner of the Virginia Department of Highways and Transportation wrote that "we can discern no significant hazard to motorists or pedestrians from implementation" of right turns on red.
+In other words, he turned statistical insignificance into practical insignificance.\ :cite:p:`Hauer:2004fz`

 Several subsequent studies had similar findings: small increases in the number of crashes, but not enough data to conclude these increases were significant.
 As